 During late 2004 Jane becomes pregnant by a co-worker but was still dating a long-term girlfriend.
 Jane moves in with the father/co-worker, who hopes to get Jane off drugs in order for the child to be born.

 In 2005, Jane gives birth to a second daughter we will identify as ‘Baby L’.
 Jane has relapsed and is using drugs again.

 Baby L’s father assumes the role of primary caregiver and parent.
 Four years pass by and the father has had enough; he gets Jane to finally move out by paying off her credit card debts.

 Hired By A North Carolina School District

 In 2007, Jane is employed in a North Carolina school district.
-She stays in that district until June 2011, teaching children in 6th and 8th grade.
+She stays in that district until June 2011, teaching children in the 6th and 8th grades.